-With thousands of translation and localization companies in the world, each company has its own way of doing things.
-For an outsider, it can be hard to evaluate whether a potential partner is following best practices and using efficient processes.
-How good is a supplier’s quality?
-Will I get professional service?
+Thousands of translation and localization companies operate around the world and each has their own way of doing things.
+For an outsider, it can be hard to evaluate a potential vendor or partner.
+How do they measure quality?
+Will I get professional customer service?
 Do they have a procedure in place for when something goes wrong?
-When faced with these and other questions, industry standards can be useful to differentiate companies and make decisions about suppliers.
+When faced with questions like these, industry standards can be useful to differentiate companies.

-Demonstrating professionalism to customers is an important reason why translation companies adhere to and become certified in standards.
-Moreover, preparing for certification and audit helps organize, document, and improve internal processes.
-Finally, some RFPs require participants to be certified, particularly when working in regulated sectors.
+Demonstrating professionalism to customers is an important reason why translation companies become certified in translation standards.
+The complex task of preparing for certification helps organize, document, and improve internal processes.
+Finally, some requests for proposals (RFPs) require participants to be certified, particularly when working in regulated sectors.

-Translation and localization industry standards are not static; they change and develop over time.
-There are dozens of parallel standards from organizations around the world, and only a few of them are broadly popular (see lists below).
-Standards certifications are only one measure of a company's maturity and competence.
-If you're evaluating a service provider, be sure to look beyond the certification at other criteria to ensure a proper fit with your projects and goals.
+Translation and localization standards are not static; they change and develop over time.
+Also, there are dozens of parallel standards from organizations around the world, and only a few of them are broadly popular (see lists below).
+Keep in mind that standards certifications are only one measure of a company's maturity and competence.
+If you're evaluating a service provider, be sure to look beyond the certification at other criteria to ensure a good fit with your projects and goals.

 The most popular certifications in the language industry are issued by the International Organization for Standardization (ISO).